Tyka Nelson, a Twin Cities singer and Prince’s sister, passed away Monday morning at North Memorial Health hospital in Robbinsdale.

-Prince’s sister Tyka Nelson dies at 64
+Prince’s sister Tyka Nelson dies at 64: ‘That girl could sing, no question’

-After announcing her retirement from music in June, she said she was working on a memoir.
+After announcing her retirement from music in June, she died Monday at age 64.

 The daughter of John L. Nelson and Mattie Shaw Nelson, Tyka Nelson was Prince’s only full sibling.
 Like her famous brother, she had an interest in music.